dhellmann/pymotw-3/source/difflib/index.rst

 --------------------

 While the :class:`Differ` class shows all of the input lines, a *unified diff* only includes modified lines and a bit of context.
-In Python 2.3, the :func:`unified_diff` function was added to produce this sort of output.
+The :func:`unified_diff` function produces this sort of output.

 .. include:: difflib_unified.py
     :literal: